moduspwnens/unique-word-generator-api/README.md

 **How scalable is it?**
 It scales pretty well.
 The only limiting factor is the provisioned capacity for DynamoDB, but you can scale that up and down as necessary.
 Each of the services tend to have limits, too, so if you push it, you'll end up hitting the service limits of your AWS account.
 Those can usually be raised just by asking them.

+**What if I want it to scale up and down automatically based on usage?**
+The only hurdle in your way is DynamoDB, which requires you to set provisioned capacity ahead of time.
+For a general use case, I recommend [channl/dynamodb-lambda-autoscale](https://github.com/channl/dynamodb-lambda-autoscale).
+It's also of "serverless" design and runs every minute to adjust your DynamoDB provisioned capacity based on configuration you give it (or the default).

 ## Roadmap